 1. Nubra Valley – Diskit – Turtuk – Pangong Lake (3 nights 4 days)

-Crossing the Khardung La (one of the highest motorable roads in India at an elevation of 5602 metres), and driving along the winding mountain roads would lead you to Nubra Valley on the banks of the Shyok River- which is known to be a cold desert and home to the Bactrian Camels.
+Crossing the Khardung La (one of the highest motorable roads in India at an elevation of 5602 metres), and driving along the winding mountain roads would lead you to Nubra Valley on the banks of the Shyok River, which is known to be a cold desert and home to the Bactrian Camels.

 Drive further to Diskit, where you can explore the enchanting monastery built during the 14th century.
-Near the Diskit monastery, stands a 32-meter tall statue of Maitreya Buddha facing towards the Shyok River and it’s one of the most popular sites that one just can’t miss!
+Near the Diskit monastery, stands a 32-meter-tall statue of Maitreya Buddha facing towards the Shyok River, and it’s one of the most popular sites that one just can’t miss!

 Travel to Turtuk, known to be the last village on the Indo-Pak border, and gaze at the stunning views of the mountains and valleys.
-Continue with your epic adventure and visit the Pangong Lake (popularized by the movie ‘3 Idiots’).
+Continue with your epic adventure and visit the Pangong Lake (popularised by the movie ‘3 Idiots’).
 Words would fall short of describing this gorgeous lake that starts in India and ends in China.
-A unique feature of the lake is that it does not remain blue throughout the year or even the day, rather it changes colors from azure to light blue to green and grey too!
+A unique feature of the lake is that it does not remain blue throughout the year or even the day, it changes colours from azure to light blue to green and grey too!

 Cost – It’ll cost you around 20,000 INR + Permit Charges to cover this entire circuit from Leh.